-PHASE II: Development, fabrication, and verification of a prototype will be demonstrated during the 12 month period for Direct to Phase II.
+PHASE II: Development, fabrication, and verification of a prototype is anticipated to be demonstrated during the first 12 month period of the Direct to Phase II period of performance.
 Instrument integration of government-furnished equipment (GFE) will occur prior to testing.
 Verification testing and prototype acceptance will occur at NAWCWD.
 Verification will occur via demonstrating retrofit/modification not to exceed one working day to test a solid and liquid fuel and two different injectors (i.e., four tests, two per fuel, in one working day).
 This verification is not to include data analysis from the test.
 The system must be fabricated with diagnostic data capture and performance data in mind.
 The system will be validated by demonstrating sufficient measurement capability to prove and/or disprove computational models of the performed tests.